Answered By: Jennifer Harris Last Updated: May 06, 2019 Views: 14277

 Example of an Article Retrieved Online (See APA (6th ed.), p.
 173, section 6.05 for more information)

-For Citations Embedded in Quotes: Do not deleted citations embedded in cited materials.
+For Citations Embedded in Quotes: Do not delete citations embedded in cited materials.
 See APA (6th ed.), p.
 173, section 6.09 for more information.

 This information is intended to be a guideline, not expert advice.
 Please be sure to speak to your professor about the appropriate way to cite in-text a short quotation in your class assignments and projects.